yaxu/farm24/farm24.md

 A pattern then, is a function from (rational) time to events.
 A pattern function is queried for a particular timespan window, and returns events taking place within that window.
 Each such event consists of a value, and a timespan during which that event value is active within the queried time window.
 Discrete events have an additional timespan representing an event's 'whole' timespan.
 This is needed to represent an event that is a fragment of a larger one; this occurs where an event extends outside the queried window, or where a pattern transformation slices up events into parts.

 Because patterns are functions, they are highly composable, in both the computer scientific and musical sense.
 However one problem with patterns is that there are a diverse multitude of ways to compose them together.
 As a result, Tidal defines a range of applicative function application and monadic bind/join functions.
-With a rich combinator library of pattern transformations, Tidal provides rich and flexible domain-specific library, designed to terse and expressive enough to be used during live performance.
+With a rich combinator library of pattern transformations, Tidal provides rich and flexible domain-specific library, designed to be terse and expressive enough to improvise with in live performance.

 Strudel is implemented in JavaScript, and so does not have the benefits of a type system.
 Nonetheless it is a faithful port of Tidal as described above, including its approach to applicative and monadic-style functional composition.
 Indeed, all the examples in the following are in implemented in Strudel, so that the reader can play with them in a web browser without having to install Tidal.
+Thanks to the work of Felix Roos (a lead developer of Strudel), it is even possible to work with Strudel using Tidal's Haskell syntax, via the tree-sitter-haskell project.

-## Expanding Tidal and Strudel to support Carnatic-esque patterns
+## Expanding Tidal and Strudel to support Konnakol-inspired patterns

 One limitation of representing patterns with functions is that they are opaque, so that when combining two patterns, it's difficult to fully consider the structure of those patterns.
 Take for example concatenation -- appending one pattern to another.
 Functions of time are in principle infinite, so we can never reach the end of the first pattern in order to play the second one.
 Tidal's answer to this is cycle-based composition, where a cycle is roughly equivalent to a measure or bar in Western classical music, but is perhaps closer to the idea of a tala cycle in Indian music.
 Rather than concatenating whole patterns, Tidal concatenates successive cycles, resulting in a cyclic interleaving of patterns.